choojs/bankai/README.md

     Compile all files in the project to disk
     $ bankai build index.js

+    Compile and change the default output directory to docs/
+    $ bankai build index.js docs

   Running into trouble?
 Feel free to file an issue: https://github.com/choojs/bankai/issues/new